12th of July, 2025

 Within this sector, the specific rules of origin of the Agreement between Mexico, the United States and Canada (T-MEC) are stricter, as the thresholds for conferring origin are higher, particularly in the case of certain sectors such as automobiles, steel and aluminum.

-For example, for many automotive products the Regional Value Content (RVC) was increased from 62.5% in the North American Free Trade Agreement (NAFTA) to 75% in the T-MEC.
+For example, for many automotive products the Regional Value Content (RVC) was increased from 62.5% in the North American Free Trade Agreement (NAFTA) to 75% in the USMCA.

-The T-MEC also establishes a labor value content (LVC) criterion for conferring origin in the automotive sector.
+The USMCA also establishes a Labor Contained Value (LVC) criterion for granting origin in the automotive sector.